Updated for 2021

 27507 Ynez Rd., Temecula, CA 92591

 The Painted Earth Pottery and Art Studio is a place where the whole family can get creative!
 Families can take a workshop or enjoy open studio time.
 Select a ceramic piece and then make it uniquely yours by adding paint, patterns, and stencils.
 Painted Earth will then glaze and fire the piece in their kilns, making it safe for food and dishwasher use.
-In the Clay Room, children (and adults) can create priceless keepsakes featuring their hand and/or footprints.
+In the Clay Room, children, as well as adults, can create priceless keepsakes featuring their handprints or footprints.
 Be sure to check the website for information on classes as well as hours, fees, and other special gift ideas.

 Temecula Creek Trail Park